NewSee how

 • HIPAA available (enterprise plans)

-Apple Pay Roadmap & Future Updates
+Apple Pay Roadmap and Future Updates

 Apple Pay Product Roadmap: